 Solution: Adjust Your Effort Based on Points

-When you first scan the exam, note the point value for each question.
-Give high-value questions more of your time and energy, and don’t dwell too long on low-point questions.
+on low-point questions.
 This way, you’re making sure you’re maximizing points where it matters most.
-This approach not only helps with time management but also boosts your chances of a higher score.
+This approach not only helps with time management but also boosts your chances of a higher score.10.
+Letting Anxiety Affect Performance

 It’s natural to feel nervous and a little anxious during an exam, but anxiety can sometimes cause blank-outs, second-guessing, or even a rush to finish early.
 When anxiety takes over, it’s easy to make mistakes or skip over important details, even when you know the answers.